 - Let the macaroons cool completely on the pan before dipping in chocolate, if desired.

-- If dipping in chocolate: Melt 6 oz chopped semi-sweet or dark chocolate in a microwave-safe bowl in 30-second intervals, stirring in between, until smooth.
+- If dipping in chocolate: Melt 6 oz (170 g) semi-sweet chocolate or dark chocolate in a microwave-safe bowl in 30-second intervals, stirring in between, until smooth.
 Dip the bottoms of the macaroons into the melted chocolate and place them on parchment to set.

 Notes